lfn-cnti/bestpractices/GOVERNANCE.md

 ## Content Approval Process

-To encourage contributions, the CNF WG has a more relaxed stance on changes and delegates the acceptance for most items to the community as outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
+To encourage contributions, the CNTI has a more relaxed stance on changes and delegates the acceptance for most items to the community as outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
 The small list of exceptions are listed below which require a more thorough decision making process to achieve our desired outcome of fair representation and technical excellence.

 ### Delegation of default changes to community

-The process for accepting changes to content in the CNF WG repository (including adding new content) for any item not in the [Additional Approval Items list](#additional-approval-items) below will follow the acceptance and approval process outlined in the [CONTRIBUTING guide](CONTRIBUTING.md).
+The process for accepting changes to content in the CNTI repository (including adding new content) for any item not in the [Additional Approval Items list](#additional-approval-items) below will follow the acceptance and approval process outlined in the [CONTRIBUTING guide](CONTRIBUTING.md).

 ### Changes requiring additional approval